-The City of Thornton, through its Engineering Services Division, is responsible for overseeing capital improvements, the City's GIS system, surveying and for maintaing the City's National Pollutant Discharge Elimination System (NPDES).
+The City of Thornton, through its Engineering Services Division, is responsible for overseeing capital improvements, the City's GIS system, surveying and for maintaining the City's National Pollutant Discharge Elimination System (NPDES).

-Manages the design and construction of capital improvement projects such as streets, bridges, drainage, water, sewer, trails, and streetscaping.
+Manages the design and construction of Capital Improvement Projects (CIP) such as streets, bridges, drainage, water, sewer, trails, and streetscaping.

 Infrastructure Geographic Information Systems (GIS)

 GIS combines layers of information about a place to give you a better understanding of that place.
 What layers of information you combine depends on your purpose—finding the best location for a new store, analyzing environmental damage, viewing similar crimes in a city to detect a pattern, and so on.